primaverabss/rose-extensibility-samples/README.md

 In this repository you will find some code samples to accelerate your integration with ROSE and ROSE AS (Accounting Services).

-## What is ROSE?

 First of all, PRIMAVERA is a company specialized in the development of management solutions (*ERP - Enterprise Resource Planning*) for small, medium and large companies.
 ROSE is a cloud solution for medium and large companies and ROSE AS is a cloud solution to accounting offices.
-Both solutions provides a set of extensibility technologies that enable third-party applications to extend or add new features to provide richer solutions to the end customer.
+Both solutions provide a set of extensibility technologies that enable third-party applications to extend or add new features to provide richer solutions to the end customer.

 ## Repository Organization